adam-dej/adam-dej.github.io/_posts/2014-08-05-stm32-quick-fix.md

 Listening at *:4242...
 ~~~

 Thinking back about this, this problem seems trivial, however, installing Windows to save a Discovery board was an act of desperation.
-If you have similar simptoms, this may save you some time looking a solution.
+If you have similar symptoms, this may save you some time looking a solution.

-Apparently this was a hardware problem which had a software workaround.
-This workaround was implemented in ST's ST LINK but not in Texane's st-util, therefore it would make a nice pull request one day.
+It would make a nice pull request implementing "Connect under reset" functionality to Texane's stlink.